bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

   argument of `true` indicating the element is intersecting/visible) when the element is intersecting with the viewport.
 Note the callback may be called prior to this with an argument of `false` signifying the element is not intersecting/visible.

+The order of the modifiers is not important.

 ### Usage syntax examples